-Convert amps (A) to kilovolt-amps (kVA) by entering the current in amps and voltage below.
-Optionally, calculate a three-phase electrical circuit by selecting the phase.
+Convert amps (A) to kilovolt-amps (kVA) to find the power rating of an electrical system by entering the current in amps and voltage below.
+The calculator supports single-phase and three-phase systems.

 On this page:

 Before we go over how to convert amps to kVA, we need to cover some basic terminology.

 An Amp (A), short for Ampere, is a standard unit to measure the electrical current flowing in an electrical circuit.
 A current of 1A is equivalent to a rate of flow of charge of 1 coulomb in 1 second.

 Power is a measure of the rate at which energy is transferred to devices connected to an electrical system.

 Electrical power is typically measured in watts.
 However, in power systems, watts are only used to measure “real” power.
 More commonly, the power is measured in volt-amperes (VA) to show the total (apparent) power generated and delivered in power systems.

 The relationship between Amps and kVA is well defined for single-phase and three-phase systems.
 These relationships are expressed through the following electrical power formulas.